gruntwork-io/docs/docs/2.0/docs/patcher/concepts/patches.md

 ### Two update strategies

-Patches can be applied using one of two strategies:
+Patcher offers two flexible strategies for applying updates:

-1. **Push strategy**: Patcher proactively opens pull requests containing updates.
+1. **Push strategy**: Patcher automatically opens pull requests containing updates, allowing consumers to review and merge changes as needed.
-2. **Pull strategy**: Users manually run the Patcher CLI to scan their repository and apply updates.
+2. **Pull strategy**: Users manually run the Patcher CLI to scan their repository, identify updates, and apply them directly.

 While the implementation details differ, the purpose remains the same: Patcher suggests changes to keep your infrastructure code up to date.